motet-a/toy/README.md

 ## Compile and run

-You need Node.js, a C compiler and GNU make.
+You need Node.js[^node], a C compiler and GNU make.
 Just run `make` and try the examples.

 ## Why?

 It was fun.

+[^node]: Actually, you don’t even need Node.js to compile Toy since the bytecode is architecture-independent.
+You can perfecly use a `compiler_code.c` generated on another machine.